christiandeandemesa/50-Projects-in-50-Days/Notes App/README.md

 # Notes App

--   An application where the user can create, read, update, and delete notes.
+-   Creates, reads, updates, and deletes notes.
 Built using HTML5, CSS3, SASS, and JavaScript.
-Other features utilized include a custom CSS
--   reset, Font Awesome icons, [marked library](https://marked.js.org/), local storage, and full CRUD operations.
+Other features utilized include a custom CSS reset, Font Awesome icons, Google fonts, the [marked library](https://marked.js.org/), local storage, and full CRUD operations.

 ## How to run this project